Law of Desire: Production

-Though written before Matador, Law of Desire was produced after Matador's international release.
-Law of Desire was shot in Madrid and Cádiz in the latter part of 1986.
+Though written before Matador, The Law of Desire was produced after Matadors international release.
+The Law of Desire was shot in Madrid and Cádiz in the latter part of 1986.
 It was the first film that came out from El Deseo, the production company that Almodóvar formed in company with his younger brother Agustín and with which he has produced all his subsequent films.
-It was the experience of working with the producer of Matador that led the path to the Almodóvar brothers to become producers following the model of selling the film before its release.
-With my first five films I had the impression of having had five children with five different fathers and of always fighting with each one of them, since my films belonged to them, from a financial point of view, but also on an artistic level, that is, on the level of a conception, Almodóvar commented.
+It was the experience of working with the producer of Matador that led the path to the Almodóvar brothers to become producers following the model of selling the film before its release. ″With my first five films I had the impression of having had five children with five different fathers and of always fighting with each one of them, since my films belonged to them, from a financial point of view, but also on an artistic level, that is, on the level of a conception″, Almodóvar commented.

-The homosexual subject matter in Law of Desire made it more difficult to find funding for its production.
+The homosexual subject matter in The Law of Desire made it more difficult to find funding for its production.
 Initially, the brothers could not get support from the ministry of culture.
-It was thanks to the personal intervention of Fernando Méndez Leite, the government representative for film production, that the ministry of culture gave 40 million pesetas to make the film and Lauren films contributed with 20 million and the rest from other sources.
+It was thanks to the personal intervention of Fernando Méndez-Leite, the government representative for film production, that the ministry of culture gave 40 million pesetas to make the film and Lauren films contributed with 20 million and the rest from other sources.
 The film was a most modest production, with a total budget of 100 million pesetas, less than Almodóvar's previous film.

-Commenting on Law of Desire Almodóvar stated that his intention was to make a film about desire and passion: "What interested me most is passion for its own sake.
+Commenting on The Law of Desire Almodóvar stated that his intention was to make a film about desire and passion: "What interested me most is passion for its own sake.
 It is a force you cannot control, which is stronger than you and which is as much a source of pain as of pleasure.
 In any case, it is so strong that it makes you do things which are truly monstrous or absolutely extraordinary".